chef-boneyard/chef-rfc/rfc003-openstack-network.md

 For the existing knife plugins there has been a general assumption that virtual machines provisioned have a `public` and/or a `private` IP address.
 With OpenStack's capability of having essentially unlimited named networks this assumption falls short.
 There have been several proposed fixes, but a generalized solution that is adaptable for each use case is needed.

+This was previously discussed internally at Chef at http://wiki.corp.opscode.com/display/CORP/RFC+Generalized+Network+Configuration+Specification+for+Knife+Cloud+Plugins

 ## knife openstack server create

 `knife openstack server create` will provide support for bootstrapping nodes on networks other than `public` and `private` IP addresses.